flatironinstitute/sciware/34_PyPackaging/main.md

-- What we'll show today helps get you ready for *distributing* your work on a package archive like PyPI.
+- What we'll show today helps get you ready for *distributing* your work on a package archive like PyPI (so it is `pip` installable).

-- But we'll leave the fine details of that for a future Sciware about distributing code.
+- We can cover the details of PyPI distribution in a later session if there's interest

 - For today, we just want you to be able to `import` your own code as easily as you do someone else's.